-- a. copies of students' evaluations of the faculty member for the last three (3) successive years; - b. copies of the peer evaluations of the faculty member for the last three (3) successive years; - c. copies of the chairperson's evaluations of the faculty member for the last three (3) successive years; - d. copies of reprints of refereed publications resulting from research, printed materials that substantiate involvement in creative activities, participation in workshops, seminars, professional organizations, etc.; - e. documentation of honors, awards, recognitions bestowed or received;
+- a. copies of students' evaluations of the faculty member for the last three (3) successive years; - b. copies of the peer evaluations of the faculty member for the last three (3) successive years; - c. copies of the Program Leader's evaluations of the faculty member for the last three (3) successive years; - d. copies of reprints of refereed publications resulting from research, printed materials that substantiate involvement in creative activities, participation in workshops, seminars, professional organizations, etc.; - e. documentation of honors, awards, recognitions bestowed or received; - f.

-f.
 Any other documents of professional merit that will facilitate a decision on the request for promotion.

-When the applicant for promotion is the department chair, the following shall also be included in the dossier:
+When the applicant for promotion is the Program Leader or Department Chairperson, the following shall also be included in the dossier:

-- a. copies of the faculty evaluations of the chairperson for the last three (3) successive years when the chairperson is being considered for promotion in rank; - b. copies of the academic dean's evaluation of the chairperson for the last three (3) successive years when the chairperson is being considered for promotion in rank;
+- a. copies of the faculty evaluations of the chairperson for the last three (3) successive years when the chairperson is being considered for promotion in rank; - b. copies of the academic Dean's evaluation of the chairperson for the last three (3) successive years when the chairperson is being considered for promotion in rank;

-Faculty promotion forms and an information sheet can be obtained from the Office of Academic Affairs.
+Faculty promotion forms and an information sheet can be obtained from the Office of Academic Affairs

-To minimize subjectivity in the evaluation process, evaluators (the departmental committee through the College Retention, Tenure and Promotion Committee), where applicable, shall assign points in accordance with Appendix B, C, D and E, "Guide for Quantitative Evaluation: Promotion and Tenure."
+To minimize subjectivity in the evaluation process, evaluators (the program committee through the College Retention, Tenure and Promotion Committee), where applicable, shall assign points in accordance with Appendix B, C, D and E.

-B. Promotion Criteria
+4.8.D Promotion Criteria